AdenWhitworth/checkmate_Front-End/README.md

-        "username": "$username",               // Username of player B which is always the bot "elo": "$elo",                         // Elo rank of player B which is always the bot "connected": "$connected",             // Connection status of player B which is always true for the bot "orientation": "$orientation",         // Board orientation of player B ("w" or "b") },
+        "username": "$username",               // Username of player B which is always the bot "elo": "$elo",                         // Elo rank of player B which is always the bot "connected": "$connected",             // Connection status of player B which is always true for the bot "orientation": "$orientation"          // Board orientation of player B ("w" or "b") },
       "remainingHints": "$remainingHints",     // The amount of hints left (Infinite as -1 or 0 to 3) "remainingUndos": "$remainingUndos",     // The amount of undos left (Infinite as -1 or 0 to 3) "status": "$status",                     // Current status of the game ("in-progress", "completed", or "waiting") "winner": "$winner"                      // Winner of the game ("playerA", "playerB", "draw", or null if ongoing) }
+  },
+  "puzzles": {
+    "$puzzleID": {
+      "puzzleTag": "$puzzleTag",           // Unique tag for the puzzle "puzzleNumber": "$puzzleNumber",     // Sequential number for the puzzle within its difficulty level "fen": "$fen",                       // FEN string representing the puzzle state "moves": ["$move1", "$move2"],       // Correct move sequence to solve the puzzle "rating": "$rating",                 // Rating of the puzzle "popularity": "$popularity",         // Popularity score of the puzzle "numberPlays": "$numberPlays",       // Number of times the puzzle has been played "themes": ["$theme1", "$theme2"],    // Themes associated with the puzzle "difficulty": "$difficulty"          // Difficulty level ("easy", "medium", or "hard") }
   }
 }